Mitigation measures and environmental protection

 It's possible to be an industrial neighbour and stay attentive to residents and accountable for the actions it takes.
-Through its mitigation measures and environmental protection initiatives, the Port of Montreal seeks to promote cohabitation with neighbouring communities and to limit the impact of its activities.
+Through its sustainable projects, mitigation measures and environmental protection initiatives, the Port of Montreal seeks to promote cohabitation with neighbouring communities and to limit the impact of its activities.

 Installation of broadband (white noise) backup alarms